The Caradon Swimming Club is produced by Swimzi.

 Pull buoys and kick boards should last a lifetime if properly looked after.
 As children grow it will be necessary to purchase larger sizes of fins as they outgrow a pair.
 If a newly purchased pair of fins are a little too large for swimmers, they can also wear a pair of socks to help them fit better.

-Swimmers in Talent Development, Fast Track and Performance should also be in possession of a pair of finger paddles and a snorkel.
+Swimmers in Youth, Senior & Performance squads should also be in possession of a pair of finger paddles and a snorkel.
 Examples of acceptable finger paddles are shown in the following links.

 Finger paddles cover only the finger area when worn.
 Please DO NOT purchase hand paddles – these cover the entire surface of the hand – as these create too much resistance against water for younger swimmers to manage and can result in injury to the shoulder joint.